acomagu/bufpipe/README.md

 The buffered version of io.Pipe.
 It's safe for concurrent use.

-## What is the difference from io.Pipe?
+## How does it differ from io.Pipe?

 Writes never block because the pipe has variable-sized buffer.